edmundjeevan/sdk-android-mobile-challenge/README.md

 <a name="setup"/>
 ## Setup

+A working native sample app that calls a subset of these APIs using this SDK is available for download <a href="https://github.com/ap-customer-citi/sample-android-mobile-challenge">here</a>.
+Download and run in the Android Studio emulator.

 ### Android
 Before the SDK can be used for Android.
 You need to set it up by calling APSetup.setup(Context).
 This will setup the sdk according to